SameenSharif/SameenSharif/README.md

 I am Sameen!
 A Geomatics w/Computing Minor student at the University of Waterloo interested in Python, Software Development, and Quantitative Development!

-- 🔭 I’m currently working on a Django Blog
+- 🔭 I’m currently working on a Full Stack Art Fetching Application
 - 🌱 I’m currently learning C++
 - 📫 How to reach me: sameencan@gmail.com
 - 😄 Pronouns: He/Him